housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ng build --prod
 {% endhighlight %}

-Creating a production build with AOT compilation is also just as simple, and this really goes to show the amazing work the CLI team has done to make our lives easier.
+Creating a production build with AOT compilation is also just as simple (this really goes to show the amazing work the CLI team has done to make our lives easier).

 {% highlight bash %}
 ng build --prod --aot
 {% endhighlight %}

 And that's it.
-Now let's see how fast our app loads under the same conditions.
+Now let's see how our app loads under the same conditions.

 ![Network - Ahead-of-Time](assets/progressive-angular-applications/network-aot.png){: .article-image }